calummoore/blog-product/content/products/webframe/index.md

 ☁️ 18° - Light cloud and moderate breeze

-Not so sunny today, hopefully not an oman for the launch!
+Not so sunny today, hopefully not an reflective for the launch!

+  - [] Share with friends!
   - [] Post articles on Medium
   - [] Send e-mail to Saasified mailing list (a previous project)
-  - [] Send @tweets to accounts that were used to build webframe.xyz (@tailwind, @fly.io, @reactstatic, @gatsby, @firebase, @mailgun)
+  - [] Send @tweets to accounts that were used to build webframe.xyz (@tailwind, @fly.io, @reactstatic, @gatsby, @firebase, @mailgun) - retweet posts on @saasified and @calummoore
+  - [] Publish dev blog on React Hooks
+  - [] Message design communities - Slack, Discord, DesignerNews
+  - [] Respond to some more Quora questions
+  - [] Add video of building the product somewhere!?